Zelapar Side Effects

 Other dosage forms:

-As well as its needed effects, selegiline (the active ingredient contained in Zelapar) may cause unwanted side effects that require medical attention.
+Along with its needed effects, selegiline (the active ingredient contained in Zelapar) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Twitching, twisting, uncontrolled repetitive movements of the tongue, lips, face, arms, or legs